Solpeo/pong_tutorial/pong.js.md

         paddles.right.motion = 0;

 When the game is controlled by the mouse, we should smooth the movement of the paddle a little.
 This function is also used for the AI.
-The AI in this game seems quite unbeatable, to have some fun, you could try to make the game winnable.
+The AI in this game seems quite unbeatable; to have some fun, you could try to make the game winnable.

         function elasticMove(paddle, desiredPosition, elasticity){
             var desiredTop = desiredPosition - 0.5 * settings.paddleHeight;